BYLAWS

 1. Board.

 (a) Three to Nine Directors.
 In accordance with the Company Articles, the Company’s affairs are managed by a board of three (3) to nine (9) directors (“Directors”), as the Board determines, and all Directors are elected by members, except for the President (“Elected Directors”).
 The Initial Board of Directors, as defined in the Company Articles, is the exception, and it consists of one (1) Director, who is the President.
 The Initial Board of Directors currently manages the Company’s affairs.
-The Initial Board of Directors must conclude its transition to a board of three (3) to nine (9) Directors (“Board Transition”) no later than six (6) months after the date upon which two conditions are met: (i) the Company reaches, for the first time, one million five hundred thousand (1,500,000) members and (ii) the Company collects in cash fifteen million dollars ($15,000,000) of cumulative gross revenue, which includes, but is not limited to, donations from the Company’s members.
+The Initial Board of Directors must conclude its transition to a board of three (3) to nine (9) Directors (“Board Transition”) no later than six (6) months after the date upon which two conditions are met: (i) the Company reaches, for the first time, one million five hundred thousand (1,500,000) members and (ii) the Company collects in cash fifteen million dollars ($15,000,000) of cumulative gross revenue, which includes, but is not limited to, voluntary financial contributions from the Company’s members.
 The Board Transition concludes when members elect two (2) to eight (8) Elected Directors at the First Member Meeting.

 (b) Maximum Years of Service.
 In accordance with the Company Articles, Elected Directors can serve for no more than nine (9) years.
 The President serves as Director for the greater of nine (9) years or their tenure as President.
 The President ceases to be Director when they are no longer President.